AnormCypher/AnormCypher/readme.md

 The `execute()` method returns a Boolean value indicating whether the execution was successful.

 To execute an update, you can use executeUpdate(), which returns the number of `(Nodes, Relationships, Properties)` updated.
+Note: NOT SUPPORTED YET.

 `val result: (Int, Int, Int) = Cypher("START n=node(0) DELETE n").executeUpdate()`